AchalJ/bb-dashboard-welcome/readme.txt

 == Changelog ==

 = 1.0.3 - February 18, 2017 =
-*   Multisite: Fixed duplicate template bug on main site settings
+*   Multisite: Fixed duplicate template bug in main site settings
 *   Multisite: Added an option to hide settings from sub-sites
 *   Multisite: Activating template from main site will work on all sub-sites